NASARace/race/doc/manual/design/worldwind.rst

 - requires minimal data transfer for updates
 - is robust in terms of re-synchronization

-Moreover, by using different synchronization channels it is easy to create and switch between display groups.
+Moreover, by using different synchronization channels it is easy to create and switch between different display groups.

+Viewer synchronization is *not* hardwired or restricted to a fixed set of viewer parameters such as eye position.

+Since application specific data and rendering is provided through new ``RaceLayers``, those layers are also responsible for adding related synchronization commands.
+For instance, the generic ``FlightLayer`` implementation includes a number of commands for selected flight objects, such as hiding/showing flight paths.
+This is achieved by overriding the ``changeObject(objectId: String, action: String)`` method of the ``RaceLayer`` class - layers are free to add their own object ids and action keys.

+The ``SyncPanel`` implementation that is distributed with RACE supports synchronization control for

+- eye positions
+- operation on the selected layer
+- operations on the selected layer object

+Synchronization resonance (bouncing back external synchronization commands) is prevented by means of blackout periods.
+Synchronization events are only sent out if they don't exceed a configurable threshold duration since the last local user input.

+If applications need more control they can provide their own panel and configure it instead of the standard sync panel.

 .. _NASA WorldWind: https://goworldwind.org/
 .. _WorldWind concept: https://goworldwind.org/developers-guide/concepts/